yardenweiss/continentsAndCountries/README.md

 This project will display all countries details by region area.

+client port is 4300.
+server ports is 3000.

 To run the project localy -

 1.open a new terminal and run the following commands: